Location & Position

 Characteristics

-• Direction: Oblique - from 9th right costal cartilage to 8th left costal cartilage
+• Oblique direction: 9th right to 8th left costal cartilage

-• Normal position: Should NOT extend below costal margin
+• Normal position: Does NOT extend below costal margin

 Clinical Significance